AlekseiKromski/AlekseiKromski/README.md

 ###

 <p align="left">Hi, my name is Aleksei Kromski, I am a back-end developer from Estonia with 5 years of experience.
 My arsenal includes many programming languages and technologies related to both server-side and client-side development.
-I have a good knowledge of Golang, Node.js, Java/Kotlin, PHP, as well as popular frameworks including React and Vue.<br><br><br><br>- 🔭 I’m working as software engineer<br>- 📚 I'm currently studyin in Narva Collage (Tartu collage)<br>- ⚡ In my spare time, I create special projects and maintain established ones</p>
+I have a good knowledge of Golang, Node.js, Java/Kotlin, PHP, as well as popular frameworks including React and Vue.<br><br><br><br>- 🔭 I’m working as software engineer in Kuehne+Nagel<br>- 📚 I'm currently studyin in Narva Collage (Tartu collage)<br>- ⚡ In my spare time, I create special projects and maintain established ones</p>

 ###